 Men's Basketball vs. Boston College (by Matt Riley)

-Ritchie McKay is in his fifth year as the Virginia men's basketball program's associate head coach.
+Ritchie McKay is in his sixth year as the Virginia men's basketball program's associate head coach.
 McKay was the men's head basketball coach at Liberty University prior to coming to UVa.
 He joined Virginia head coach Tony Bennett's staff as associate head coach in April of 2009.

 McKay came to UVa with 13 years of Division I head coaching experience.
 Prior to his two years at Liberty (2007-09), he spent five seasons at New Mexico, two at Oregon State, two at Colorado State and two at Portland State.
 Over his career as a head coach, McKay's teams posted a record of 204-186.